-This page forms part of our blog which contains a series of hint, tips and advice for consumers and tradespeople.
+This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

 Whether you’re working in the trade or are a homeowner looking to make sense of the odd terms used in the construction industry, this guide is for you.